Happy Birthday

 In addition to parties, it is often common for people to receive gifts on their birthdays.
 There are also traditions of surprise parties.[citation needed] However, in certain circles[who?], it is expected of the person celebrating their birthday to treat their party guests instead; this varies depending on the local culture and may involve party gifts or other gestures.[citation needed]

-English-speaking countries it is traditional to sing the song Happy Birthday to You to the honored person celebrating a birthday.
+In most English-speaking countries it is traditional to sing the song Happy Birthday to You to the honored person celebrating a birthday.
 The Happy Birthday song tune is thought[who?] to be the most frequently sung melody in the world.
 Similar songs exist in other languages such as "Lang zal hij/zij leven" in Dutch, "Zum Geburtstag Viel Glück" in German, "Que los cumplas feliz" or "Feliz cumpleaños a tí" in Spanish, "Parabéns a você" in Portuguese, "Sto lat" in Polish, "Lá Bhreithlá Shona Duit" in Irish, "Joyeux Anniversaire" in French, "Tanti Auguri a te" in Italian and "Iyi ki dogdun, Mutlu Yillar Sana" in Turkish.

 Special birthdays